AAUW, Lilly Ledbetter Call for Action on Equal Pay on Ledbetter Law’s Fifth AnniversaryJanuary 23, 2014

 Congress and the President Should Stop Resting on Ledbetter Laurels

 WASHINGTON — The American Association of University Women (AAUW) joins Lilly Ledbetter in urging the president and Congress to make progress on equal pay for equal work in 2014.
 Progress on the issue has stalled in the five years since President Barack Obama signed the Lilly Ledbetter Fair Pay Act.

-“Congress and President Obama both need to stop resting on their Ledbetter laurels,” said Linda D. Hallman, CAE, executive director and CEO of AAUW.
+“Congress and President Obama both need to stop resting on their Ledbetter laurels,” said Linda D. Hallman, CAE, CEO of AAUW.
 “They cannot always fall back on the Lilly Ledbetter Fair Pay Act as if all the work to close the gender pay gap were finished.”